-Fraudulent activity includes, but is not limited to, any act to defraud CP, or any of its employees, customers, agents or other persons or entities with whom/which it has dealings, of money or property or any other thing or right.
-In addition to applicable legal penalties or prosecution, any employee who engages in fraudulent activity will be subject to disciplinary action up to and including dismissal.
+Fraudulent activity includes any act to defraud CP, or any of its employees, customers, agents or other persons or entities with whom/which it has dealings, of money or property or any other thing or right.
+In addition to applicable legal penalties, any employee who engages in fraudulent activity will be subject to disciplinary action up to and including dismissal.